Many countries in Latin American have now officially reopened their borders for tourism.

 Brazil officially reopened its borders for international tourism on July 29, 2020.

-All countries are allowed to visit but must meet the following (basic!) entry requirements:
+Visitors from all countries are allowed to visit, regardless of vaccination status, but must meet the following (basic!) entry requirements:

 - A valid Visa.
 (If your country requires a Visa to visit Brazil)